Circa 540 BCE, January

 Louis had conquered the Duchy of Milan in 1500 and pushed forward to the Kingdom of Naples, which fell to him in 1501.

-Treaty of Neah Bay: Makah Reservation established in US Territory of Washington for Makah nation, preserving tribal rights but ceding over 300,000 acres to the US government.
+The Treaty of Neah Bay is signed on January 31, 1855, between the Makah Nation and the U.S. Government, establishing the Makah Reservation in the US Territory of Washington, preserving tribal Identity and guaranteeing sovereign rights to natural resources but ceding over 300,000 acres to the US government.
 More

-The United States Congress passes the 13th Amendment, abolishing slavery and sends it to the States for ratification.
+The United States Congress passed the 13th Amendment, on January 31, 1865, abolishing slavery and sends it to the States for ratification.
 The amendment passed 119 to 56, barely above the required two-thirds majority.
-Ratification from the States was received on December 1865, ending the institution of slavery in the U.S. with a final constitutional solution.
+Ratification from the States was received on December 6, 1865, ending the institution of slavery in the U.S. with a final constitutional solution.
 More

-The United States enters the space age by launching its first satellite, Explorer 1.
+The United States enters the space age on January 31, 1958, by launching its first satellite, Explorer 1.